Description of refugee situation

 Here’s a summary of how partnerships working in education, livelihoods, health and social inclusion have already transformed the lives of refugees and their hosts.

-For more specific information about projects operating in El Salvador, please visit our Good Practices page.
+For more specific information about projects in Spain, please visit our Good Practices page.